controlplane-com/github-actions-example-terraform/README.md

 ## GitHub Set Up

-The example require the following variables be added as a secret:
+The example require the following variables be added as a secret.

-- `CPLN_TOKEN`: Service Account Key
-- `TF_CLOUD_TOKEN`: Terraform Cloud Token

 Browse to the Secrets page by clicking `Settings` (top menu bar), then `Secrets` (left menu bar).

+- `CPLN_ORG`: Control Plane org.
+- `CPLN_TOKEN`: Service Account Key.

+- `CPLN_GVC_DEV`: The name of the GVC for the `dev` branch.
+- `CPLN_WORKLOAD_DEV`: The name of the workload for the `dev` branch.
+- `CPLN_IMAGE_NAME_DEV`: The name of the image that will be deployed for the `dev` branch.
+The workflow will append the short SHA of the commit when pushing the image to the org's private image repository.
+- `TF_WORKSPACE_DEV`: The Terraform workspace name for the `dev` branch. **Do not include the common prefix used when setting up the workspace in the `Terraform Cloud Set Up` section.**

+- `CPLN_GVC_MAIN`: The name of the GVC for the `main` branch.
+- `CPLN_WORKLOAD_MAIN`: The name of the workload for the `main` branch.
+- `CPLN_IMAGE_NAME_MAIN`: The name of the image that will be deployed for the `main` branch.
+The workflow will append the short SHA of the commit when pushing the image to the org's private image repository.
+- `TF_WORKSPACE_MAIN`: The Terraform workspace name for the `main` branch. **Do not include the common prefix used when setting up the workspace in the `Terraform Cloud Set Up` section.**

+- `TF_PROVIDER_VERSION`: The version number of the Control Plane Terraform Provider (Current version is: 1.0.1).
+- `TF_CLOUD_TOKEN`: Terraform Cloud Authentication Token.

 ## Example Overview and Set Up

 When triggered, the GitHub action will execute the steps defined in the workload file located at `.github/workflow/deploy-to-control-plane.yml`.
 The workflow will generate a Terraform plan based on the HCL in the `/terraform/terrafrom.tf` file.
 The HCL will create/update a GVC and workload hosted at Control Plane.
 After the plan has been reviewed, the action needs to be manually triggered with the apply flag set to true.
 This apply flag will execute the steps that will containerize and push the application to the org's private image repository and apply the Terraform plan.

-The action file `.github/actions/inputs/action.yml`, is used by the workflow file to configure the pipeline based on the branch and input variables.
+The action file `.github/actions/inputs/action.yml`, is used by the workflow file to configure the pipeline based on the branch and input variables (which are configured as repository secrets).
 This can be used to deploy multiple branches as individual GVCs/workloads to Control Plane.

 **The action will:**
 - Install the Control Plane CLI.